 A pack of plasters might be a good idea for any small scrapes you may encounter.
 And insect repellent too because sandflies have been reported at the beaches.
 It is advisable to wear long pants and covered shoes on to the island.

 As there is no lighting in the park in the evenings, Coney Island Park is open from 7 am to 7 pm daily for safety reasons.

-Well, technically, the cow on Coney Island is really a bull – a single Brahman Bull to be exact.
-No one knows when it decided to make the island its home but it is now left to wander around freely as it pleases.
+Well, technically, the cow on Coney Island was really a bull – a single Brahman Bull to be exact.
+No one knows when it decided to make the island its home but was left to wander around freely as it pleased.

-[Editor’s Note: NParks announced on 12 October 2016 that the beloved Coney Island cow has died.
+On 12 October 2016, NParks announced that the beloved Coney Island cow had died.
 It was sedated for blood and decal samples to be taken during its annual health check by veterinarians on 28 September 2016 and could not be revived after that.
-Post-mortem investigations showed that it had chronic underlying illnesses and was likely to have died of lung and heart complications while sedated.]
+Post-mortem investigations showed that it had chronic underlying illnesses and was likely to have died of lung and heart complications while sedated.

 For the record, when it was alive, it was actually quite hard to spot the bull because of it liked to graze in the tall grassland areas of the island.

 #15 The Haw Par Beach Villa

 The Haw Par Brothers built a Beach Villa on the island when it was owned by them.
 After World War II, the villa was left in a state of disrepair.